 Section 1.
 COMPOSITION.
-The Executive Committee shall be composed of six (6) members, the Chair of the Board, the Chair-Elect, the Secretary-Treasurer, the Immediate Past Chair of the Board, and one (1) of the following options: the two (2) Supplier Partner Directors serving in the last year of their terms, two (2) Professional Directors selected from those serving in the last year of their terms, or one (1) Director from each of the aforementioned categories.
-No less than or no more than two (2) Supplier Partners may serve on the Executive Committee.
+The Executive Committee shall be composed of six (6) members: the Chair of the Board, the Chair-Elect, the Secretary-Treasurer, the Immediate Past Chair (or Co-Chairs) of the Board, and two (2) Directors serving in the last year of their term.
+A minimum of 40% of the Executive Committee shall be Planner members, and a minimum of 40% of the Executive Committee shall be Supplier members.

 Section 2.
 POWERS AND DUTIES pursuant to authority delegated to it by the Board, the Executive Committee, during the interval between Board meetings, may act for the Board on all matters of business unless otherwise restricted by these Bylaws.
 It shall assist the Chair of the Board in the performance of the duties of that office, and shall perform such other assignments as it is directed to do by the Board.